The Largest Pool Ownership and Warranties Research in the USA. 2020 Updated.

 The author Earnest Hemingway famously installed a massive pool at his luxurious home in Key West, Florida 8.
 The only residential pool for 100 miles around when it was built, it was filled with fresh saltwater pumped from below the water table.
 At 60 feet long and 24 feet wide, it held 80,784 gallons of water.
 When it was built in 1938, it cost Hemingway $20,000.
 Adjusted for inflation, the same pool built today would cost over $344,000!

-Obviously, most pools are far simpler than Hemingway’s backyard oasis.
+Obviously, most swimming pools are far simpler than Hemingway’s backyard oasis.
 Even still, every pool, whether self-installed or professionally installed, represents a major investment.

 The Average Costs of Pool Maintenance